Ajith-data-analyst/crypto_view/README.md

 * `index.html` loads from static hosting (GitHub Pages / CDN).
 * User interacts with the UI (select crypto, view metrics).
-* UI requests live market data from the Backend.
+* UI requests live market data from the Cloudflare.
-* Backend fetches and normalizes data from crypto market APIs.
+* Cloudflare fetches and normalizes data from crypto market APIs.
 * Live updates are sent back to the UI.

 ---